BlockchainCommons/Research/Investigation/Files.md

 # Crypto Files
-The following is a discussion of files used with cryptography, covering both file names and file formats.
+The following is a discussion of files used with cryptography, covering file names, encryption security, and file formats.
 It's not intended as a specification, but instead a survey of current methodologies.
 We are seeking discussion of this and other elements related to crypto-files, to create a community specification at some point in the future.

 ## File Names